 Join GayCities, the fun way to discover the worldSee where your friends and people like you are going and what they say about places and events worldwide.

 Very Now in 2011 (and 2012) (and 2013)

-An indie/arty-minded, zero-decor basement club on the border of Hackney/Dalston and Stoke Newington, its mystique enhanced by semi-regular hot and sweaty dance nights such as Dirtbox (moustaches, moist cracks, 80s electro/synthpop, italo disco, house and newer pop, every six or eight weeks).
+A disco/art/fashion-minded, zero-decor basement club on the border of Hackney/Dalston and Stoke Newington, its mystique enhanced by semi-regular hot and sweaty dance nights such as Dirtbox (moustaches, moist cracks, 80s electro/synthpop, italo disco, house and newer pop, every six or eight weeks).
 This is an intimate space with a small but buzzy dance area; it feels a bit like someone's living room, but with a DJ.
 Vogue Fabrics owner and fashion/costume designer Lyall Hakaraia lives close by with an eye on the festivities: "We're a roleplay pitstop; a Haberdashery Hacienda by day, by night a cultural Helter Skelter, showcasing the creative hub of East London with the very best in music, performance and mayhem."
-The club is drag- and transgender-friendly, and compatible with its more high-octane neighbour Dalston Superstore, just a few minutes' walk away, among the area's many Turkish food outlets.
-The monthly gay/straight night called POP! plays just what it says on the label.
+Also on the menu is bi-monthly literary salon Naked Boys Reading, doing exactly what is says on the label.
+The club is drag- and transgender-friendly, and compatible with its more high-octane neighbour Dalston Superstore [see entry], just a few minutes' walk away, among the area's many Turkish food outlets.
 Vogue Fabrics is kinda difficult to spot; look for the words TICARI DANISMANKLIK BUROSU out front.
 Overground stations: Dalston Kingsland [formerly called North London Line] and Dalston Junction [modern extenstion of what used to be called East London Line].

 Join GayCities and share your take